petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/enabling-glowroot-on-paas.md

 1. Append `/o/glowroot` to the end of the site's URL.
 For example, if the site's URL is `https://webserver-acme-dev.lfr.cloud`, navigate to `https://webserver-acme-dev.lfr.cloud/o/glowroot`.

-!!! tip
-    For more security, create an Administrator user with a username and secure password.
-Then, delete the anonymous user.
+1. Create an Administrator user with a username and secure password.
+Then delete the anonymous user.

 ## Related Topics